Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 IMG!!!
 FAT BALLS

 This "fat" property is very important: it tells you that no point in the intersection is a boundary point, since they always have a ball around them inside the intersection.
-This "fatness" property is more formally called **openness**, and we say a subset $S\subseteq X$ is open if for all $x\in S,$ there's some $r$ such that $B(x,r)\subseteq X.$ Visually, these are fat set with no boundary/frontier points.
+This "fatness"  is more formally called **openness**, and we say a subset $S\subseteq X$ is open if for all $x\in S,$ there's some $r$ such that $B(x,r)\subseteq X.$ Visually, these are fat set with no boundary/frontier points.

 Set-theoretically, open sets are somewhat well-behaved in respect to unions and intersections.
 Indeed, any union (including infinite ones) of open sets will still be open, since the open balls containing elements will still be inside the union.
 With respect to intersection, finite intersections of open sets are open as well: for if $U$ and $V$ are open and $x\in U\cap V,$ then, by the definition of openess, there are $r_1,r_2$ such that $B(x,r_1)\subseteq U$ and $B(x,r_2)\subseteq V,$ so that $B(x,\min \{r_1,r_2\})\subseteq U\cap V$ and the intersection is open.
 This is valid only for finite intersections: for example, if you do the infinite intersection $\bigcap_{n=1}^\infty B(x,1/n)$ of smaller and smaller open balls around $x$ is exactly the set $\{x\}$ containing only the point $x$ itself, which certainly isn't open.

 IMG!!!

+EXS: FUNCS

 ## Topological spaces